Skip to main content

 Q: Can we use an accessibility overlay or widget?

-A: No. Overlays do not meet the "Robust" criteria of EN 301 549 and are viewed with suspicion by EU regulators.
+A: No. Overlays do not meet the requirements of EN 301 549 and EU regulators view them with suspicion.

 Q: We are B2B only.
 Are we exempt?

-A: Mostly, but verify contracts.
-Many enterprise procurement policies now mandate EAA compliance.
+A: Mostly, but check your contracts.
+Many enterprise buyers now require EAA compliance from their suppliers.

 Q: Is PDF accessibility included?

 A: Yes.
-Bank statements, e-tickets, and product manuals must be accessible.
+Bank statements, e-tickets, and product manuals all need to be accessible.